svelteinc/festus-community-controlled-digital-infrastructure/docs/vision/festus_desoto_corridor_strategy_v1.md

 ### 3.1 Guardrails first

-- Adopt aligned **digital infrastructure standards** in Festus and De Soto that:
+- Adopt aligned **digital infrastructure standards** in Festus and in surrounding corridor communities (including De Soto and other nearby small cities and towns) that:
   - Cap data center size by right (e.g., 3–5 MW per site; bigger requires a Civic Assembly vote and FCIIA-style approval).
   - Impose strict noise, water, lighting, and visual-buffer standards.
   - Require basic operator transparency (operator type, use, MW size); no “mystery boxes.”